TempleDAO/temple/readme.md

 The protocol test suite can be run without deploying to a local-node by running

 ```
-# Run tests, no deployment neccessary
+# Run tests, no deployment necessary
 yarn test
 ```